 2. Zero-Shot CoT

-Simply add "Let's think step by step":
+For standard instruction models like GPT-4o, simply add "Let's think step by step":

 Q: If a train travels 60 miles per hour for 2.5 hours, how far does it travel?